dsbowen/hemlock/docs_md/tutorial/first_project.md

 Open the file named `blackboard.ipynb`.

-Change the kernel to `hemlock-venv`.
-At the top of the notebook click Kernel >> Change kernel >> hemlock-venv.
+Change the kernel to `my-first-project` (in general, your project name).
+At the top of the notebook click Kernel >> Change kernel >> my-first-project.

 Run the first cell (Shift + Enter) to set up the environment and application context.
 It's not important right now to understand exactly what it does.